RainierCluster/zillow-cluster/README.md

 ##### Presented by Cris Giovanoni and Misty Garcia

 ### Goals
-- Improve the zestimate "logerror" by using clustering methodologies
+- Using clustering methodologies
-- Identify what is driving the difference in logerror to sales price
+- Identify what is driving the difference in zestimate to sales price "logerror"
-- Build a model to predict your target logerror
+- Build a model to predict your target "logerror"

 ### Hypotheses
 - Noteable clusters will be based on location